 - 2.4.
 Special provisions applicable where a moving barrier is used - 2.4.1.
-If the impactor is secured to a carriage (moving barrier) by a restraining element, the latter must be rigid and be incapable of
+If the impactor is secured to a carriage (moving barrier) by a restraining element, the latter must be rigid and be incapable of being deformed by the collision; the carriage shall at the moment of collision be capable of moving freely and no longer be subject to the action of the propelling device.

 - 2.4.2.
-The velocity of impact shall be between 35 and 38 km/h. - 2.4.3.
-The aggregate weight (mass) of carriage and impactor shall be 1,100 \pm 20 kg - 2.5.
+The velocity of collision shall be between 35 and 38 km/h. - 2.4.3.
+The aggregate weight (mass) of carriage and impactor shall be 1,100 + 20 kg - 2.5.
 Special provisions applicable where a pendulum is used - 2.5.1.
 The distance between the centre of the impacting face and the axis of rotation of the pendulum shall be not less than 5 m. - 2.5.2.
 The impactor shall be freely suspended by rigid arms rigidly secured to it.
-The pendulum so constituted shall be substantially incapable of being deformed by the impact. - 2.5.3.
-Arresting gear shall be incorporated in the pendulum to prevent any secondary impact by the impactor on the test vehicle. - 2.5.4.
-At the moment of impact the velocity of the centre of percussion of the pendulum should be between 35 and 38 km/h. - 2.5.5.
-The reduced mass "m " at the centre of percussion of the pendulum is defined as a function of the total mass "m", of the distance "a" $\frac{1}{2}$ / between the centre of percussion and the axis of rotation, and of the distance "l" between the centre of gravity and the axis of rotation, by the following equation:
+The pendulum so constituted shall be substantially incapable of being deformed by the collision. - 2.5.3.
+Arresting gear shall be incorporated in the pendulum to prevent any secondary collision by the impactor on the test vehicle. - 2.5.4.
+At the moment of collision the velocity of the centre of percussion of the pendulum should be between 35 and 38 km/h. - 2.5.5.
+The reduced mass "m " at the centre of percussion of the pendulum is defined as a function of the total mass "m", of the distance "a" $\frac{1}{} / \text{ between the centre of percussion and the axis of rotation, and of the distance "l" between the centre of gravity and the axis of rotation, by the following equation:$